Back to Blog

 Candidates who demonstrate proficiency in both English and French can earn additional CRS points.
 According to IRCC guidelines, you can receive up to 50 additional points if you achieve NCLC 7 or higher in all four French abilities AND CLB 5 or higher in all four English abilities.

-French NCLC 7+ in all abilities with English CLB 4 or lower: 25 additional points
+• French NCLC 7+ with English CLB 4 or lower: 25 additional CRS points

-French NCLC 7+ in all abilities with English CLB 5+: 50 additional points
+• French NCLC 7+ with English CLB 5+: 50 additional CRS points

 These bonus points are in addition to the base language points you receive for your first official language skills.